-Try this activity out with your favorite fairy tale from the Story World Real World series!
+Try this activity out with your favorite fairy tale from Story World Real World!

 Amanda Ross is a first grade teacher in Canada.
 She has been teaching for seven years.
 The last three years have been in first grade, and that’s where she plans to stay!
 She is currently on maternity leave with her daughter Zoe, but she will be heading back to first grade in September.
 You can find her over at her teaching blog, First Grade Garden.

-To learn more about Story World Real World, click here to visit our website, or click the series highlights image to the left below to download information sheets with key features.
+To learn more about Story World Real World, click the series highlights image to the left below to download information sheets with key features.
 To download the freebie, click the image to the right.